 Bladder difficulties, especially incontinence and difficulty emptying the bladder, may be experienced in Parkinson's, particularly in the later stages of the condition.

-The bladder has two main roles: to store urine as the kidneys produce it, and to expel urine from the body.
-The bladder expands like a balloon and when it is about half-full of urine, sensors send a signal to the brain, warning that the bladder will need to be emptied.
+The bladder has two main roles: to store urine produced by the kidneys, and to periodically eliminate urine from the body.
+The bladder expands like a balloon and the individual experiences signals that the bladder is becoming full.
 As it continues to fill, more urgent signals are sent announcing the need to urinate.
-The average bladder can hold about half a litre of urine and on average, a healthy person urinates four to six times a day.
+The bladder can hold around half a litre of urine and on average, a healthy person urinates four to six times a day.

-The sphincter muscles around the urethra (bladder outlet) and the pelvic floor muscles maintain a watertight seal and most people are able to delay emptying and can choose when to go to the toilet.
+The sphincter muscles around tube leading out of the body from the bladder called the urethra maintain a watertight seal and most people are able to delay emptying and can choose when to go to the toilet.
 When you are ready to urinate, your brain sends a signal to the bladder, telling it to contract.
 At the same time, the sphincter muscles relax, allowing urine to pass from the body.

-Bladder function is very complicated and sometimes, for a variety of reasons, bladder (urinary) problems occur.
+The control of bladder functions is very complex and sometimes, for a variety of reasons, bladder (urinary) problems occur.
 These are common in the general population at all ages and may include:

 - Increased frequency of going to the toilet – this is generally associated with age-related reduced bladder capacity (as we get older, our bladder capacity decreases), but may also be due to other causes, for example urinary infections such as cystitis.
 Increased urination frequency during the night is known as nocturia.

 - Difficulty in passing urine – the stream becomes poor and it takes longer to empty the bladder.
 This tends to happen in men with large prostates or in women who had gynaecological surgery resulting in a tight sphincter.

 - Urinary incontinence – an unintentional passing of urine.